andreashauschild/just-upload/README.md

 # just-upload
 Just Upload is an angular library (without external dependencies) that provides all necessary features to make file upload simple as possible.
+This repository also elements that are used for further development of this library, like a api backend for file uploads and some UI examples.

+You can find the documentation for the just-upload library here: [just-upload](https://github.com/andreashauschild/just-upload/blob/main/core/projects/just-upload/README.md)

 # Development